-The Light Emitting Diode (LED) front panel display tells you what is going on inside the controller.
-There are nine characters that are displayed.
-The left two characters are the step number and go from 1 to 99.
-They cannot be changed with the numeric keys and are selected by using the STEP SCAN button arrows.
-The remaining seven characters display data that is stored in memory.
-Every step (or block) contains several pieces of information that are necessary for your program, but they cannot be displayed simultaneously.
-In order to overcome this, use the DISPLAY SCAN button to view the pieces of data for each step.
-The data is preceded by a letter to indicate which piece of information is being displayed.
+Every step (or block) contains several pieces of information that are necessary for your program, and they are displayed simultaneously.
+The data is preceded by a letter or letters to indicate which piece of information is being displayed.
 For example, if an F precedes the number, the displayed data is for feed rates.
-There are five such registers.
-They are:
+There are five such registers; they are:

-- 1. Current spindle position (indicated by a letter P)
+- 1. Current spindle position (indicated by POS:),

-- 2. Step size and direction (indicated by no letters),
+- 2. Step size and direction (indicated by no letters in RUN mode, by the letter S in Program mode),

 - 3. Feed rate (indicated by a letter F),

-- 4. Loop count (indicated by a letter L)
+- 4. Loop count (indicated by a letter L),

-- 5. G code (indicated by a letter G)
+- 5. G code (indicated by a letter G).